 We have a team of people who look through all your entries before they are seen by the judges.
 If there's any issues, we'll be in touch!
-Be sure to keep an eye on your email inbox for emails from newblood@dandad.org as this is how we'll contact you.
-No matter what brief you're responding to, there's a few words of wisdom that will help you nail a response.
-If you'd like even more advice, we offer a completely free online learning course that helps you work through the brief that will be released in November and you can access here.
+Be sure to keep an eye on your email inbox (and double check your junk folder) for emails from newblood@dandad.org as this is how we'll contact you.

+No matter which brief you're working on, there's a few words of wisdom that will help you to nail your response.
+If you'd like even more advice, we offer a completely free online learning course to help you work through the brief.
+You can access the course here.